 May 31, 2010: I have published a new book, Spring Security 3, covering many aspects of Spring Security from top to bottom.
 The book is targeted both at novices and intermediate to advanced users.
 I’d encourage you to read my blog post of the announcement, and visit the book’s web site, to determine if you think it will help you.
+Although I’ve used Acegi Security in the past, I hadn’t tried it since it was renamed Spring Security and folded into the Spring Portfolio.
+I decided to approach its integration into a typical Spring web application with the eyes of a new user and write up my notes as a 5 minute guide to Spring Security.
+Pretending to be a new user, I found the suggested steps a bit bewildering.
 Top 10 Articles of 2010: Spring, Spring Security, Ext JS, Hibernate.
-Hi guys, This blog completed one year and 2010 is coming to an end.

 In this tutorial, you will learn how to do the same thing in Spring and Hibernate annotation way.
 Prerequisite requirement - Installed and configured Maven, MySQL, Eclipse IDE.
 The javaee.jar library is required as well, you can get it from j2ee SDK, and include it manually, there is no full version of javaee.jar available in any of the Maven repository yet.
 Final project structure Your final project file structure should look exactly like following, if you get lost in the folder structure creation, please review this folder structure here.
 JBoss 4.2.x Spring 3 JPA Hibernate Tutorial.
 After spending many hours searching the web, trying to find the most efficient way to use Spring, JPA and Hibenate for several projects we concluded to the configuration that will be presented below.